jpdoane/os86/README.md

 # os86
-baremetal sandbox for rudimentary os development
+baremetal sandbox for rudimentary x86 os development

-Not much here yet other than a basic bootloader (borrwoed from osdev.org) and some simple terminal printing functionality.
-Main contribution so far is a porting of printf()
+Implemented:
+- simple paging and virtual memory
+- simple linear heap allocation

+Todo
+- Interrupts
+- Task swithing
+- Scheduling
+- File system
+- lots of other stuff

 To compile and run, you will need to set up qemu and a cross-platform 32bit x86 toolchain, per instructions on osdev.org